Daerkns/DjangoTimerApp3/README.md

-# Countdown App
+# FitAlert
-Hi, I`m a student learning backend web developement and this is my first python django portfolio-project.
+Hello, this is a forked project modified to suit our needs of building an application that reminds you to do healthy things.
+Modified by Souvik and Muhesena for Design Project 2.
 ## About
-This is a simple app that allows you to create countdowns to watch how your favorite events are coming.
-You can create a countdown for any time in future, specify description, text that will be visible when countdown finishes and share the link with friends.
-Also, authenticated users can bookmark countdowns and press buttons with emoji to show their reaction.
+This is a simple app that allows you to create countdowns.
+You can create a countdown for any time in future, specify description, text that will be visible when countdown finishes.
+A login system is included for Django practice, even though it is optional.
+Note that the email that is sent to you to confirm mail or change password is sent to the VScode terminal.
 ## Work example
 ![](https://i.imgur.com/HFOdCLY.gif)